admin-ch/CovidCertificate-UIdoc/README.md

 ).

 ## Certificate types
-Five (5) types of certificate can be created:
+Six (6) types of certificate can be created:
 - vaccination
 - vaccination-tourist
 - test
 - recovery
 - antibody
+- exceptional

 ## Delivery methods
 Three (3) types of delivery method can be used: